Justcallmesu/portfolio/README.md

 # portofolio
 This is my personal portfolio that i created with pure html css and javascript :<br />
-url to my portfolio : currently not hosted<br />
+url to my portfolio : https://justcallmesu.github.io/portfolio/<br />